 DOMAINE PATRICK JAVILLIER, France

-They have an ever growing presence at Premier and Grand Cru levels ensuring the domaine remains a key benchmark in Burgundy white wine, combining generosity, finesse, and authenticity.
-Founded in Meursault post-WWII by Raymond Javillier and then taken over in 1974 by his son, Patrick, following his studies in oenology.
-Initially he was managing 2 ha of Chardonnay vines, Patrick expanded the estate to 10–11 ha across the Côte de Beaune, building a reputation for high-quality whites.
-From around 2008 Pierre-Emmanuel Lamy leads white winemaking and viticulture, while Marion Javillier oversees Pinot Noir production.
-Known for classic, elegant, terroir-driven wines that offer both early enjoyment and cellar ageability they are considered among Meursault’s most consistent and high-quality producers, that also have good value offerings at entry levels.
-Neal Martin of Wine Advocate praised his budget wines; Jancis Robinson noted Patrick’s name as a "first look" each vintage.
+They are an ever-growing presence at Premier and Grand Cru levels, ensuring the domaine remains a key benchmark for Burgundy white wine, combining generosity, finesse and authenticity.
+Founded in Meursault post-World War II by Raymond Javillier and taken over in 1974 by his son, Patrick, following his studies in oenology, Patrick expanded the estate from 2ha to around 11ha across the Côte de Beaune, building a reputation for high-quality whites.
+Since 2008 Pierre-Emmanuel Lamy has led the white winemaking and viticulture, while Marion Javillier oversees Pinot Noir production.
+Known for classic, elegant, terroir-driven wines that offer both early enjoyment and cellar ageability, they are considered to be among Meursault’s most consistent and high-quality producers,while also offering good value at entry level.
+Neal Martin of Wine Advocate praised these budget wines, while Jancis Robinson included Patrick’s name as a ‘first look’ for each vintage.

 Viticulture